Explanations » B1 Grammar Explanations » Much, many, a lot, little, few, some, any, no – quantifiers

 Too much/too many, so much/so many

-Note that we don’t normally use much/many in affirmative sentences, but we can use too much and too many or so much and so many in affirmative sentences.
+Note that much/many are more common in negatives and questions than in affirmative sentences.
+However, we use too much and too many or so much and so many in affirmative sentences.

 • There’s too much salt in the soup.